Key Takeaways:

 1. What is a critical section in operating system?

 Ans.
-In operating systems, a critical section is a section of code that has shared resources (variables, data structures, I/O devices).
+In operating systems, a critical section is a section of program that has shared resources (variables, data structures, I/O devices).
 For proper results to occur for shared resources, only one process or thread should be executing in the critical section; otherwise, there may be data inconsistencies.
 Critical sections are essential for avoiding race conditions.

 3. What is mutual exclusion in a critical section?